drsotayo/iowa-house-prices-prediction/README.md

 - Developed a tool to predict house prices in Iowa to help investors, real-estate professionals and potential house owners.
 - Initial explored dataset to get an insight into their properties.
-- Optimised Decision Tree models (at multiple lead nodes) and Random Forest models to get the best model and lowest Mean Absolute Error (MAE).
+- Optimised Decision Tree models (at multiple lead nodes), Random Forest models and XGBoost models to get the best model and lowest Mean Absolute Error (MAE).
 - Trained and validated the models on training and test dataset respectively to evaluate their accuracy.
 - This project also covers:
    - dealing with missing data (e.g. with SimpleImputer)